Understanding Bloating: Causes, Diagnosis and Treatment

 Coffee can cause temporary bloating.
 Coffee of any kind "can over-excite the digestive tract and can stimulate spasms in the gut that cause bloating."
 Fortunately, the swelling is temporary.

-Bloating or fullness, fatigue, increased gas flow, and muscle weakness.
-Some causes are irritation of the intestines or indigestion.
+Bloating or fullness, fatigue, increased gas flow, and muscle weakness can occur.
+Some causes include irritation of the intestines or indigestion.